kerim371/qtcreator-color-theme/README.md

 5. Select the Manage Cog (bottom left) > Color Theme ＞ QtCreator's default color theme

 ## Note
-In some cases this theme incorrectly colors the text.
+In some cases this theme incorrectly colors the text